lopez-hector/ClassificationHistology/README.md

 # Models
 1) CNN built from residual convolutional and identity blocks.
+  - fully trained on labeled histology images alone
-2) ViT: Vision transformer encoder model (from [huggingface](google/vit-base-patch16-224)), pretrained with supervised methods.
+2) ViT: Vision transformer encoder model (from [huggingface](google/vit-base-patch16-224))
+  - pretrained by google with supervised methods on ImageNet data
+  - transfer learning: trained new classification head on the base model
 3) BEiT: Vision transfomer encoder model (from [huggingface](microsoft/beit-base-patch16-224-pt22k-ft22k)) pretrained using self-supervised methods.
+  - pretrained by microsoft with self-supervised sample-contrastive methods on ImageNet data. (learns image representations without labeled data)
+  - transfer learning: trained new classification head on the base model

 # Data